rupl/chrisruppel.com/blog/_posts/2024-07-16-balkonsolar-mass-upcycling-event.md

 gallery:
   - gridtype: col-2
+  - src: solar-upcycling-5.jpeg
+    alt: Group photo of the volunteers for the event.
+    type: wide
+    bgpad: 60%
+    bgpos: 50% 100%
+  - caption: Group photo consisting of members from BalkonSolar, Solare Zukunft, Klimacamp Freiburg, Hoymiles, and more.

+gallery2:
+  - gridtype: col-2
   - src: solar-upcycling-1.jpeg
     alt: The registration line snakes around the block with a few solar panels already being worked on.
     comment: The line grows while the first few panels get handed out.